Royal Academy of Dramatic Art: Admissions

 RADA accepts up to 28 new students each year into its three-year BA (Hons) in Acting course, with a 50–50 split of male and female students.
 Admission into the three-year BA (Hons) in Acting course is based on suitability and successful audition, via the four-stage audition process, spanning several months.
 Auditions are held in London as well as in New York, Los Angeles, Dublin, and across the UK – in recent years this has included Birmingham, Bristol, Glasgow, Chester, Leicester, Sheffield, Manchester, Newcastle and Plymouth.
 Free auditions are offered to any applicants with a household income of under £25,000.

 RADA also teaches Technical Theatre & Stage Management (TTSM) – a two-year foundation degree and with a further 'completion' year to BA level which has to be separately applied for and which allows for specialisation in all theatre craft areas.
 The TTSM course admits up to 30 students a year with a 50–50 gender balance, with the option to interview in Manchester and Plymouth.

 RADA’s postgraduate training currently comprises a MA Theatre Lab programme and a Postgraduate Diploma in Theatre Costume (both validated by King's College London).
 RADA also jointly teaches an MA in Text and Performance with Birkbeck, University of London, where students on this course are enrolled at RADA as well as registered at Birkbeck.
 Both MA courses frequently collaborated according to their specialisms (i.e. directors on the Text & Performance programme using actors from the Theatre Lab course).
 Rehearsals and performances for the programmes are done mostly in the Chenies Street and Malet Street buildings.

 In addition, RADA offers a series of short courses, masterclasses and summer courses for a range of standards and ages.
 Previous attendees have included Allison Janney, Liev Schreiber, Maggie Gyllenhaal and Emma Watson.
 The Academy’s education, widening participation and outreach work includes two Youth Companies, schools' workshops, Access to Acting workshops for young disabled people, Shakespeare tours to secondary schools and the RADA Shakespeare Awards.

 Undergraduate students are eligible for government student loans.
 RADA also has a scholarships and bursaries scheme, which offers financial assistance to students.

 Leadership

 The Royal Patron of the Academy is King Charles III, following the death of Queen Elizabeth II in 2022.
 The president is David Harewood, who succeeded Sir Kenneth Branagh in February 2024, with Cynthia Erivo appointed vice president.
 The chairman is Marcus Ryder, who succeeded Sir Stephen Waley-Cohen in 2021.
 Its vice-chairman was Alan Rickman until his death in 2016.
-The current principal of the academy is Niamh Dowling, who succeeded Edward Kemp in 2022.
+The current principal of the academy is Helen Slater, who succeeded Niamh Dowling in 2026.